Nuts and Seeds on a Ketogenic Diet

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

-Among the best nuts for keto are pecans, macadamia, walnuts and cashews are fine but should be consumed in moderation.
-Peanut butter is also good but check the labels for traces of added sugar, hydrogenated oils, monosodium glutamate and modified food starch.
+Among the best nuts for keto are pecans, macadamia, walnuts, and cashews but should be consumed in moderation.
+Peanut butter is also good but check the labels for traces of added sugar, hydrogenated oils, monosodium glutamate, and modified food starch.

-Seeds are high in nutrients, healthy fats and are low in carbohydrates, making them better than nuts.
+Seeds are high in nutrients and healthy fats, and are low in carbohydrates, making them better than nuts.
 Recommended seeds are sunflower, hemp, chia, and flax seeds, and add them to your salads and trail mixes.

 Learn more about Adrenals from Dr. Berg Video Blog.

 *Any comments on our blog or websites relating to weight loss results may or may not be typical and your results will vary depending on your diet and exercise habits.